-If you lived in Fort Worth—or even in a neighboring county—during the half century from 1920 to 1970, you probably have memories of Leonard’s Department Store: of riding its subway, of passing the legless street vendor (“Pretty paper!”) on the sidewalk outside the store, of exploring the store’s seemingly endless departments, of throwing Hasbro hissy fits until your parents let you ride the Santa’s Rocket Express monorail in Toyland at Christmas.
+If you lived in Fort Worth—or even in a neighboring county—during the half-century from 1920 to 1970, you probably have memories of Leonard’s Department Store: of riding its subway, of passing the legless street vendor (“Pretty paper!”) on the sidewalk outside the store, of exploring the store’s seemingly endless departments, of throwing Hasbro hissy fits until your parents let you ride the Santa’s Rocket Express monorail in Toyland at Christmas.
 (Photo from Lauren Leonard.)

 Leonard’s called itself a “one-stop shopping center.”
 Hard to argue with that boast.
 Indeed, at Leonard’s you could buy a piano, a petticoat, or a packet of pumpkin seeds.
 A fur coat or a windmill.
 Leonard’s made its own pasta and candy.
 It even had its own creamery to make dairy products.
 It roasted its own coffee, baked its own bread, put its own Leonard’s brand on products: laundry detergent, bicycles, freezers.
 You could smoke a Leonard’s brand cigar while pushing a Leonard’s brand lawn mower lubricated by Leonard’s brand motor oil.
 The kingdom of Leonard’s contained a beauty salon, a grocery department, an auto service department, a farm department.
 Leonard’s even printed its own script as store currency.

 The store was a master of promotion.
-For example, newcomers to town were given a “welcome box” containing a city map, a loaf of bread, a pound of coffee, and an egg separator.
+For example, it gave newcomers to town a “welcome box” containing a city map, a loaf of bread, a pound of coffee, and an egg separator.
 When a child was born in Fort Worth, the store sent the parents a welcome box that contained a baby rattle and a pair of baby shoes.
 The store sent the child a birthday card annually for the first three years and included a coupon for a free eight-by-ten photo at the store’s studio.

 But the sprawling kingdom of commerce that we remember began humbly.
 Brothers John Marvin and Obadiah Paul Leonard were born in Cass County in northeast Texas.
 The boys were five and one years old, respectively, in 1900.
 Father John was a farmer, but he and wife Emma Clementine briefly operated a small general store in Linden.